Last Updated on May 29, 2025 by Hannah Stephenson

 The really violent crime in Cape Town is largely contained to certain areas, and in the parts of the city that most digital nomads actually spend time in, you just need to be careful of your belongings and not go wandering around alone at night.

-Best coworking spaces in Cape Town
+What are the best coworking spaces in Cape Town?

 There are some really great coworking spaces in Cape Town although I’ll be honest, I’m not really that partial to them myself.
-I prefer to be at home where I can crank the AC up as much as I want (depending on which country I’m in) and wear pyjama pants all day.

 - WeWork in the CBD

-- WorkShop17 has locations both at the V&A Waterfront and on Kloof Street in Gardens
+- WorkShop17, which has locations both at the V&A Waterfront and on Kloof Street in Gardens

-- Ideas Cartel is an edgy coworking space in Green Point
+- Ideas Cartel in Green Point

 A great work-life balance is easy to achieve when you’ve got beaches and mountains on your doorstep.

 After you shut your laptop at the end of the day, you can head down to the beach for sunset or go for a walk on the promenade and leave the day behind.
-Way better than simply transferring yourself to the couch and putting on Netflix, if you ask me.

 Does Cape Town have a digital nomad visa?